• It seems Watchdog Daily did a report recently on the “Service Required” problem relating an Epson Photo 1400.

 Tell your friends, family, or the bloke who washes your windows… We even have video

-• This information is very fresh and incomplete, but there’s some strong indications that Epson have decided to up the ante when it comes to third party consumables through the use of a clever firmware update system available with newer Epson printers.
-The update(s) shut the doors on third party consumables that work with earlier firmware versions and effectively tie your printer into using only Epson OEM/Original cartridges.
+• This information is now pretty out of date (or was) but there have been a number of strong indications that Epson decided to up the ante when it comes to third party consumables through the use of a clever firmware update system available with newer Epson printers.

 In short, if you don’t want to be forced to use Epson original consumables, don’t install any firmware updates